gorouflex/AFKBot/README.md

                                                            GUI Preview (Version 2.0)

-# Warning: This is for learning purposes only, I am not responsible if you were ban in game!
+# ⚠️Warning⚠️: This is for learning purposes only, I am not responsible if you were ban in game!